 The Triennial of Modernism (Triennial of Modernism) is a broadly effective and supraregional festival of building culture.
 It was created in 2013 from a cooperation between the cities of Berlin, Dessau and Weimar.
 All three cities have UNESCO World Heritage Sites of the Modernism 1920s that deserve more attention.
-In a three-year rhythm, the heritage of the era, which is groundbreaking in terms of culture, architecture and the history of ideas and continues to have an impact to this day, is brought into the public spotlight through a wide range of program offerings.
-The exact program can be found under the navigation points at the top of the page for the respective cities.
-Berlin, Dessau and Weimar.
+In a three-year cycle, the heritage of the era, which is groundbreaking in terms of culture, architecture and the history of ideas and continues to have an impact to this day, is brought into the public spotlight through a wide range of program offerings.
+The exact program can be found under the navigation points at the top of the page for the respective cities Berlin, Dessau and Weimar.

 Variety of formats and actors